Undertanding Calculus

 To begin our study, let us look at the definition of the derivative of a function,

 What this definition does is analyze a changing function over an infinitely small interval to calculate the rate of change of the function at that instant.
-By letting go to zero, the terms interval and point become synonymous such that the derivative gives is the rate of change at any point x.
+By letting go to zero, the terms interval and point become synonymous such that the derivative gives the rate of change at any point x.
 If we multiply both sides of the equation by dx ,where we get:

 We can calculate the approximate change in the function, by replacing the infinitesimal dx with a discrete